Dr. Anna M. Taylor

 - BSc (Hons) in Experimental Psychology, University of Sussex

 Dr. Taylor's research interests lie within the fields of mammal behaviour and social cognition, specifically the development of new research paradigms within the study of behaviour – both human and animal – to address those questions which may not always have an obvious verbal answer.
-As well as teaching at the BISC, Dr. Taylor has ongoing collaborations with members of the Mammal Vocal Communication and Cognition Research Group at Sussex University, where she conducted her doctoral research, and has recently completed a book chapter on domestic dog communication, to be published by Elsevier Press in 2014.
+As well as teaching psychology at the BISC, Dr. Taylor has ongoing collaborations with members of the Mammal Vocal Communication and Cognition Research Group at Sussex University, where she conducted her doctoral research.
+In recent years, Dr. Taylor has focussed on more theoretical work and has contributed to books published by Elsevier and Springer scientific press.

+Taylor, A.M., Ratcliffe, V., McComb, K., Reby, D. (2014).
 Auditory communication in domestic dogs: vocal signalling in the extended social environment of a companion animal.
 In: The Social Dog (eds.
-Kaminski, J., Marshall, S.), Elsevier Academic Press, in press 2014.
+Kaminski, J., Marshall, S.), Elsevier Academic Press.